TianyiY/Path-Search-Robot/README.md

 # Path-Search-Robot
-A robot which can search path automatically by DQN
+Training a robot which can find the path to the target by deep Q learning